shan5742/log/October/Ocotber16th.md

 ---

 Also, looking into bash scripts and will make a script to install LAMP on Linux, I have already installed LAMP stack on 3 seperate occasions and it is becoming tedious, so having a script for this makes sense and is a good skill to have.

+Decided to create a scripts repo to store everything I'm doing, hopefully lobger term can have a set of useful scripts to automate things such as github commits, creating new project folders and more.
+Repo is [here](https://github.com/shan5742/scripts)